About Me

 Previously, I obtained a master's degree in data science from ETH Zürich,

-graduating with a thesis on LLM program synthesis at IBM Research Europe (ZRL).
+graduating with a thesis on LLM code generation at IBM Research Europe (ZRL).

 My main research interest lies at the intersection of human-computer interaction and natural language processing.